RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Next, we will setup DC-1 as a domain controller by linking the server to a domain, in this example we will use "mydomain.com".
-For this to happen we will click on the flag on the top right of the Server Manager board -> click "Promote this server to a domain controller -? click "Add a new forest" -> enter the root domain "mydomain.com".
+Next, we will set up DC-1 as a domain controller by linking the server to a domain.
+In this example, we will use "mydomain.com".
+For this to happen, we will click on the flag on the top right of the Server Manager board -> click "Promote this server to a domain controller -? click "Add a new forest" -> enter the root domain "mydomain.com".
 Fill in the password in the next screen and leave "Create DNS Delegation" unchecked -> Install.
 </p>
 <br />
 <p>